research

 - The Inequality Multiplier: Market Inelasticity and the Persistence of Wealth InequalityCharles Christopher Hyland and Aditya Khemka2025

-How does the evolution in equity market structure affect wealth inequality?
-Rising income inequality, combined with inelastic equity markets, drives persistent wealth disparities via large asset price increases—an “inequality multiplier.”
-Using a general equilibrium model, we identify two channels: the equity investment channel, where wealthy households’ higher propensity to save amplifies asset price booms, and the borrowing channel, where increased indebtedness in the economy raises asset prices via greater rebalancing demand from financial intermediaries.
-Calibrating a quantitative model to historical data, we find that wealth inequality is self-perpetuating—market inelasticity magnifies effects of rising income inequality, resulting in larger, more persistent wealth disparities.
-The model replicates observed wealth concentration dynamics, revealing how asset market frictions explain rising wealth inequality beyond existing explanations.
-The equity investment channel drives long-run trends in wealth inequality, while the borrowing channel drives short-run cycles.
-Our findings show how recent shifts in financial market structure shape macroeconomic outcomes.
+We study how recent changes in equity-market macrostructure shape U.S. equity market capitalization, total debt, and wealth inequality.
+Rising income inequality, combined with inelastic equity markets, drives persistent wealth disparities through asset-price revaluation—a mechanism we term the “inequality multiplier.”
+Using a general equilibrium model, we identify two channels: (i) the equity investment channel, where wealthy households’ higher propensity to save amplifies equity price booms; and (ii) the borrowing channel, where increased indebtedness raises equity prices via rebalancing demand from financial intermediaries.
+Calibrating the model to U.S. data, we show that this multiplier makes wealth inequality self-perpetuating and drives a growing wedge between income and wealth inequality.
+The model replicates observed trends in equity prices, debt levels, and wealth concentration, revealing how asset market frictions drive inequality beyond existing explanations.
+The equity investment channel shapes long-run trends, while the borrowing channel explains short-run cycles in wealth inequality.
+Our findings link recent shifts in financial market structure to macroeconomic outcomes.

 Asian Finance Association, Taipei (June 2025); Trans-Atlantic Doctoral Conference, London Business School (June 2025); Rethinking Economic Theory Conference, Athens (December 2024)